-- More than 1 occurrence of absenteeism will result in a 3% decrease in your grade for each occurrence. - Three occurrences of tardiness to any one didactic class or clinical assignment will result in progressive discipline . - Make-up time for missed clinical days will be allowed for extenuating circumstances.
+- More than 1 occurrence of absenteeism will result in a 3% decrease in your grade for each occurrence. - Three occurrences of tardiness in the clinical setting (tardiness which is defined as 1 minute after the assigned start time or punching out 3 minutes prior to your leave time) will result in disciplinary action. - Three occurrences of tardiness in any one didactic class will result in progressive discipline . - Make-up time for missed clinical days will be allowed for extenuating circumstances.
+Students are allowed to make up a maximum of 2 clinical days.
 All missed days due to elective surgeries will no longer be allowed to be made up.